geraldaungst/exandria-campaign/Campaigns/Prophecy of Eryndor/Session Notes/Completed Sessions/Arc 2 - Skyship Hijacking/Sessions 1 to 3 - The Skyship.md

 - [ ]  Review notes from last session

 # Strong Start
 - Characters are all on a skyship from Emon to [[Port Damali]].
-Each one has a [[20 Character Story Beats#Backstory|reason to be going]] but they don't necessarily know each other.
+Each one has a [[Character Story Beats#Backstory|reason to be going]] but they don't necessarily know each other.
 All are from somewhere in Wildemount.
 - Ship captain: [[Captain Thyakas]]
 - Others on the ship (checked are built in Roll20):
 	- [x] [[Georgina Wiseacre]] - Heading home to support her war-ravaged home.